mmckegg/realtime-templates/README.md

 ### Attribute: `t:if`

 The element will only be rendered if the datasource **returns `true`** when queried with the attribute value.

-Note that the datasource must provide the exact value `true` - truthy values (such as non-zero number, string, etc) will not be excepted.

 ### Attribute: `t:unless`